githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/4-configure-github-copilot.md

 GitHub Copilot can autocomplete code as you type when you use Visual Studio Code.
 After installation, you can enable or disable GitHub Copilot, and you can configure advanced settings within Visual Studio Code.
 You need to install the GitHub Copilot plugin for use with Visual Studio Code.

+1. To enable or disable GitHub Copilot, click the status icon in the bottom panel of the Visual Studio Code window
+2. When disabling GitHub Copilot, you will be asked whether you want to disable suggestions globally, or for the language of the file you are currently editing
+   -  To disable suggestions from GitHub Copilot globally, click **Disable Globally**
+   -  To disable suggestions from GitHub Copilot for a specified language, click **Disable for LANGUAGE**

 When using GitHub Copilot, you can use the default keyboard shortcuts in Visual Studio Code.
 Alternatively, you can rebind the shortcuts in the Keyboard Shortcuts editor using your preferred keyboard shortcuts for each specific command.
 You can search for each keyboard shortcut by command name in the Keyboard Shortcuts editor.

+1. In the File menu, navigate to Preferences and click **Settings**
+2. In the left-side panel of the settings tab, click **Extensions** and then select **Copilot**
+3. Under, Inline Suggest:Enable, select or deselect the checkbox to enable or disable inline suggestions

 In Visual Studio Code, the GitHub Copilot status icon in the bottom panel of the window indicates whether GitHub Copilot is enabled or disabled.
 When enabled, the background color of the icon matches the color of the status bar.
 When disabled, the background color of the icon contrasts with the color of the status bar.